This 19th Century Map Could Have Transformed the West

 Sebastiano Tomada Piccolomini's photos of the men who will take over a war

 Responding to an interview with author Andrew Bacevich that he finds overly negative, The New York Times' Ross Douthat lays out his case for why American policy in the Middle East over the past 30-plus years has not been so bad.
-This is the crux of his argument:

 The coal-mine CEO who made a big show of laying off workers and blaming it on Barack Obama may have started quietly hiring some back.